akhilsaini/aws-csa-2017/README.md

 ## Default v/s Custom VPC

   - When you create an account a default VPC is created for you in each Region.
+That's why it's user friendly.

-  - All subnets in default VPC have a route out to the internet
+  - All subnets in default VPC have a route out to the internet. i.e. Internet accessible.
+  - You don't get private subnets in the default VPC.

-  - Each EC2 instance in default VPC will have a public and private IP address
+  - Each EC2 instance in default VPC will have a public and private IP address.
+  - In a custom VPC, which is having a private subnet, we won't get a public IP address then only private address then.
   - If you delete default VPC, only way to restore it is by contacting Amazon.

+### VPC Peering

+We can have multiple VPCs, within the same region.
+We want to isolate one set of resources from another.We might want them to communicate with each other so we can use the VPC peering.

+- Allows you to connect one VPC to another via a direct network route using private IP address.
+- Instances behave as if they were on the same private network.
+- You can peer VPCs with other AWS accounts as well as with other VPCs in the same account.
+- Peering is always in star configuration. i.e. 1 Central VPC peers with 4 others.
+- No transitive peering.

 ## Custom VPC Info

   - Default Security group, network ACL & route table are created for each custom VPC you create.

-  - Doesn’t create subnets or internet gateways out of the box.
+  - Doesn’t create subnets or internet gateways out of the box for each custom VPC you create.
   - In each VPC you create, 5 IP addresses are reserved by AWS for itself.
-First 4 and last IP in the CIDR block.
+First 4 and last IP in the CIDR block.e.g. for 10.0.0.0/24 CIDR
+    - 10.0.0.0 : Network Address
+    - 10.0.0.1 : Reserved by the AWS for the VPC router.
+    - 10.0.0.2 : Reserved for DNS using Base address(10.0.0.0) + 2 address (10.0.0.2).
+    - 10.0.0.3 : Reserved for future use.
+    - 10.0.0.255 : Network broadbast address.
+VPC doesn't support broadcast, therefore it reserves this address.
   - You can't change the size of a VPC after you create it.
 If your VPC is too small to meet your needs, create a new, larger VPC, and then migrate your instances to the new VPC.
 To do this, create AMIs from your running instances, and then launch replacement instances in your new, larger VPC.
 You can then terminate your old instances, and delete your smaller VPC.
   - You can’t attached multiple Internet Gateways to the VPC to boost performance.
+As there can be only one Internet Gateway per VPC.
+  - By default the IGW is detached after creation.
+  - Every time we create a new subnet, it's going to be associated by default to our main route table.
+That's why we don't want our main route table to have access to the internet.
   - When creating VPCs do not modify default route table to add your custom rules.
 If you modify the default route, it will affect all instances.
 Create a new route table for customization.
+  - us-east-1a might be completely different for different accounts and like for All the AZs.

 ## NAT Instance & NAT Gateway